alekmisjen/JavaScriptProjects/README.md

 # 🏋️ Workout Tracker App

 An interactive web app to log your running and cycling workouts using geolocation and map markers.
 Built with vanilla JavaScript and Leaflet.js.
+Learning project from udemy.com

 ## 🚀 Features